 Regional Organics Compost Project

-A new regional composting facility will be built at the Campbell River Waste Management Centre, enabling curbside organics collection for over 30,000 single-family dwellings in Campbell River, Comox, Cumberland and Courtenay.
-This household organic material will be transformed into finished compost for agriculture and landscaping.
+Construction began in November 2021 on a much-needed regional facility that will enable curbside organics collection for over 30,000 single-family homes in Campbell River, Comox, Cumberland and Courtenay.
+The household organic material will be repurposed into finished compost for agricultural and landscaping uses, diverting approximately 30 per cent of collected waste from our regional landfill.
+Read the press release here.

 The CSWM is committed to designing a state-of-the-art facility that minimizes impacts to our neighbours and the environment.
 We plan to not only meet stringent environmental and community standards, but also exceed these standards wherever reasonable.